 INSIGNIFICANT MAN CAN BE SIGNIFICANT.

 I was brought up in a tradition where my actions and deeds reflect what I am.
-It is similar to what Jesus said, “We would be known by our fruits” (Mt.6: 16).
-One of the things is to maintain what has been placed in our trust (Lk.16: 10).
+It is similar to what Jesus said, “We would be known by our fruits” (Matthew 6:16).
+One of the things is to maintain what has been placed in our trust (Luke 16:10).
 For instance, it is not likely that the present economy will allow us to keep our home.
 In spite of it, we borrowed funds and replaced the roof.
 Also, we keep up the yard.
 We have a constant struggle with ivy and weeds.
 Ivy, if it is left alone, will kill anything in its way.
 It will crumble buildings and destroy vegetation.
 We do have a tree that fell after it was wrapped in ivy and sapped off its energy.
 It is dead now and leaning against another tree.
 We cut the ivy from doing further damage to the tree it is leaning on.
 What is my point?
 There are two reasons.
 The maintenance of the property says something about us who live here.
 The other thing is that nature does not maintain itself.
 It requires an intelligent hand to keep it in check.
 Yes, the Lord gave us a garden; but, He commands us to take care of it.

 That, in essence, is our human dilemma.
-We have allowed evil to manage us and we in turn are exploiting, rather than managing the earth.
+We have allowed evil to manage us and we, in turn, are exploiting, rather than managing the earth.
 We have become scavengers, instead of being stewards.
 We want more for ourselves than nature allows.
-In Eastern Poland, that now is part of the Ukraine, our neighbors with a larger family than ours managed to live on five acres.
+In Eastern Poland, which now is part of the Ukraine, our neighbors with a larger family than ours managed to live on five acres.
 We had twenty acres and a blacksmith shop and could barely make it.
 We took on more than we could handle all because we competed with greed.
 A client of our father was a Pan (a Sir or Lord) he had a number of properties that were larger than a county.
 He could force people to work for him.
-Like the rich fool, he lost it all to the equalizers of wealth, and so did we (Lk.12: 13-21).
+Like the rich fool, he lost it all to the equalizers of wealth, and so did we (Luke 12:13-21).
 The same is happening in the so-called progressive world of ours.
 We are loosing what we acquired because we no longer have the income to keep it.
 Now, we are compounding the problem by demanding that someone else manage for us.
 We have demoted ourselves into servitude.
 Thus, we have become even less than being insignificant.
 It was not God’s doing, but entirely ours.

 We should wonder why God, who is so immense, entrusted the world to one so small.
 The same rule applies to our governing authorities.
 A government cannot do, what individuals can.
 Like God, it has to get out of the way, so that individuals can do what they were endowed with by their Creator to do; namely, care for themselves and their loves ones.
 Bigness is not better.
 It has proven to be worse.
 Remember when this country flourished with small businesses and small farms.
 Look what big business, big farms and big government are doing.
 They have created unemployment, welfare and food stamps.
 If God got out of the way so that man could prove himself, why can bigness not see that it too should get out of the way for the very sake that man can survive?
 It is the greed for bigness that is killing us!